AmitDigga/fabric-video-editor/README.md

 ## Main Issues

-1. There might be problem in audio handling
+1. There might be a problem with audio handling
-2. Exported video doesnt have time duration
+2. Exported video doesn't have a time duration
-3. Exported video have flickering issue
+3. Exported videos have flickering issue

 ## Future Features